 In early 2018, the hype was still in the air and each Cryptokitties had a floor price of $140k.
 2019 was the year most NFT gamers were having issues with Cryptokitties and they left the game en masse.
 This made the trading price of these NFTs drop to as low as $65.

 Who could have imagined that an NFT game that caused traffic on the Ethereum blockchain could decline so fast within 3 years of launch?
 If this can happen to the almighty Cryptokitties NFT game, what makes other upcoming NFT games safer?

 Bearing in mind that history tends to repeat itself, everyone who wants to engage in play-to-earn NFT games must be aware that the value of these NFTs is tied to how well the game is reigning.

 Once the game is declining in users, there will be less liquidity and the value of the NFTs will decline - or even crash as it happened to some.

 The NFT space as a whole has received a lot of censorship from regulators.
-This was due to a lot of NFTs projects or communities that have swindled their members.
+This was due to many NFTs projects or communities that have swindled their members.

 SQUID token made a bullish move that was up to 230,000%.
 Surprisingly, the developers took away the liquidity, and the project was dumped to zero.
 While this happens in DeFi, some gamers fear the same thing is possible to happen in play-to-earn NFT games as well.